onzfonz/comp227/src/content/2/en/part2d.md

 to remember is that the `concat` method does not change the component's original state, but instead creates a new copy of the list.

-Once the data returned by the server starts to have an effect on the behavior of our web applications, we are immediately faced with a whole new set of challenges arising from, for instance, the asynchronicity of communication.
+Once the data returned by the server starts affecting the behavior of our web applications, we are immediately faced with a whole new set of challenges arising from, for instance, the asynchronicity of communication.
-This necessitates new debugging strategies, console logging and other means of debugging become increasingly more important.
+New debugging strategies, console logging, and other means of debugging become increasingly important.
 We must also develop a sufficient understanding of the principles of both the JavaScript runtime and React components.
 Guessing won't be enough.